- When Partnerships Turn Against the People: Our Experience with Baltimore County - April 14, 2026

 As a result, renters experience repeated housing arrears and exposure to pollution/environmental problems that cause daily stress, anxiety, and overwhelming concerns about having a place to live.

-Housing insecurity is NOT homelessness.
+Let’s not confuse housing insecurity with homelessness; it is NOT homelessness.
 Homelessness means that a person does not have a stable, reliable, or permanent place to live, often residing with a family member or friend, in a shelter, automobile, motel, public facility, or an abandoned building or outside.

 Housing and health are related